Two college boys come up to us. I recognize them as Kappa Sigs from our frat gig fiasco that Fall.

 We arrive home shortly before the moms return from Church.
 Mom has taken the Regis boys to mass, whereas Molly and the twins go to Baptist services, taking Seamus along when he asks to attend for the ‘experience.’ – New Yorkers??
 ‘Gator calls to say his parents insist he eat Sunday dinner with them, after missing his chores that morning.
 There are still ten of us for dinner.
 Mom has gone all out with a large roast, pan-roasted potatoes and baked Alaska for dessert.
 Her maternal instinct has blossomed in Ames.
 We are due to meet with Dr. Kam at 3pm.
 John Boy calls the parents, confessing that he relapsed twice while here, although he recovered quickly, thanks to me and the rest of the gang.
 Nonetheless, Mummy insists they send the Lear to bring everyone back to New York.
 I want to go with him.
 The moms only agree we can visit each other on weekends, not during the school week.
 Our fate apart is sealed.
 It seems weird that as a 15-year-old I ran off to New York and Hollywood without anyone knowing, as well as jumping into gang warfare and selling myself as a male prostitute.
 Life was so much easier as a rebel.

 We’re ready for Dr. Kam’s magic.
 I trust his insight and life experience to solve our issues.
 He immediately hugs me and pats John Boy on the back to make us feel at ease.
 We list our ‘issues,’ as he asked: 1.
 My PTSD 2.
 John Boy’s hysterical loss of speech 3.
 Our trust issues 4.
 Next year’s plans 5.
 My bisexuality 6.
 John Boy’s need to be bisexual to keep up with me 7.
 My attention addiction 8.
 John Boy’s possessiveness 9.
 My dad issues, as in being hard on myself to please him not me.
 As the list grows longer, we agree that one session is not enough to tackle them all.
 My PTSD is being addressed in relation to my need to never lose control.
 My diminished sex drive from the rape is a different matter.
 Considering the amount of sex we experienced in the last few days, we accept the reasonable conclusion that I’m back in the dick department.
 The mirror image of John Boy’s hysteria to my PTSD symptoms indicates that he intuitively feels what I’m going through.
 Again progress is being made, to be followed up in future sessions.
 The help he is getting at Columbia-Presbyterian dovetails with my work here with Dr. Kam.
-Our trust issues are resolved since we agree to stay together after graduation, wherever we go.
+Our trust issues are resolved once we agreed to stay together after graduation, wherever we go.
 John Boy’s bisexuality is a manifestation of our trust issues, expressed as having to ‘keep up’ with me.
 As long as we are not exploiting girls by hiding our real feelings we shouldn’t try to repress actual feelings for girls.
-My excessive need for attention hasn’t caused self-destructive behavior on my part; I haven’t gone all Rock Star with abusive behaviors.
+My excessive need for attention hasn’t caused self-destructive behavior on my part; I haven’t gone all Rock Star with destructive antics like trashing motel rooms (except for sex).
 The fact we played three sets on Saturday is a sign that my attention needs have built up.
 John Boy’s possessiveness stems from his privileged upbringing.
-The fact that he can’t control me is a life lesson that John Boy is forced to learn – good luck with that.
+The fact that he can’t control me is a life lesson that John Boy is forced to accept – good luck with that.
 My dad issues are resolved temporarily as I’m no longer living with dear old dad.
 On a deeper level, I must learn not to be so hard on myself or as controlling as he is.
 The ability to organize shows and events, as well as plotting life three steps ahead are life skills that come naturally to me.
 I remember how negative that trait is in people like Robby.
 ‘Gator is a positive example of leadership skills.

 We walk out of the session in what I call a Kamikaze high.
 Of course, Dr. Kam insists he get all the Dakota gossip John Boy knows.
 We go directly to the Ames Airport where the family Lear Jet is waiting.
 Everyone else is already there, including the comfort ‘girlfriends’ with all the Regis boys.
 Everyone tears up as we say our good-byes, except ‘Gator, of course.
 He delivers the benediction.